 Half a league, half a league,

 Rode the six hundred.

 The BPL has resources to identify your competition and find potential customers!
 Try our Mergent Intellect product to locate poetry themed entities in Massachusetts.
-Here you'll find information about entities such as the Groelier Poetry Bookshop in Cambridge, Jamaica Pond Poets in Roslindale, or the Bobby Byrne’s gastro pub in Sandwich.
+Here you'll find information about entities such as the Grolier Poetry Bookshop in Cambridge, Jamaica Pond Poets in Roslindale, or the Bobby Byrne’s gastro pub in Sandwich.

-Even Richard Branson at Virgin is writing poems to inspire Entrepreneurs.
+Even Richard Branson at Virgin is writing poems to inspire entrepreneurs.